schoenemeyer/SingularityOnAzure/README.md

 ## Install Singularity

-There is no singularity package available in the CentOS repository and so it must be built from source.
+Since the CentOS repository does not contain a Singularity package, it must be built from source.

     git clone https://github.com/singularityware/singularity.git
     cd singularity